 Print Data from a Sensor

-The code below will display data from the DHT11 temperature and humidity sensor.
+The code below will display data from a DHT11 temperature and humidity sensor.
 Follow this tutorial for instructions on how to set up the DHT11 on the Raspberry Pi.
 The DHT11 signal pin is connected to BCM pin 4 (physical pin 7 of the RPi).

 Temperature is displayed on line 1, and humidity on line 2: